beskarbuilder/TARS-BSK/README_EN.md

 ### Upcoming expansions (order pending negotiation with chaos):

-- Physical embodiment with display — Emerging from the recycled metal of my pellet stove.
 - Complete English translation — Because sarcasm belongs to no single language.
 - Whatever TARS decides on its own — Because at this point, who's controlling whom?